ishanvyas22/cakephp-inertiajs/docs/ClientSideSetup.md

 > With Inertia, each page in your application has its own controller and corresponding JavaScript component.
 This allows you to retrieve just the data necessary for that page, no API required.

-So to create new page you need to a create a JavaScript component into `assets/js/` folder matching CakePHP convention.
+So to create new page you need to create a JavaScript component into `assets/js/` folder matching CakePHP convention.
 For example, the `index` method of a `ArticlesController` would use `assets/js/Pages/Articles/Index.vue` as its view component.

 Refer official documentation for more info: https://inertiajs.com/pages#creating-pages